 Car accidents happen every day in Bloomington, regardless of the weather.
-However, with winter approaching, the concern of car accident due to bad weather increases.
+However, with winter approaching, the concern of car accidents due to bad weather increases.
 Traffic is difficult enough to deal with in perfect conditions.
 When you add fog, rain, sleet, snow, or freezing rain, you create conditions that are perfect for a car accident.
 Unfortunately, insurance companies use bad weather as an excuse to deny valid car accident claims.

 How Can My Car Accident Claim Be Denied For Bad Weather?